zacharesmer/zacharesmer.github.io/Readme.md

 # How to edit the content of this website
-(Alternate title: a note for myself in six months when I have to add to this)

 ## CV
 The sections of the CV are implemented as collections.
 They all support a `priority` attribute, which is a number that determines how it will be displayed in the CV.
 Lower numbers are closer to the top.
 They also all support a `show` attribute, which if set to false means the item will not be shown on the CV page.
 In the case of projects, a project with `show` set to `false`  will still appear on the project page.